igarshasb/FortniteLauncherAnother/README.md

 # Fornite Launcher

-A simple Fortnite Launcher that allows you to launch any Fortnite version that is developed in C#.
+A simple Fortnite Launcher that allows you to launch any Fortnite version and that is developed in C#.

 ### Important
 - Please credit me if you use this launcher publicy.